aidamorinashala/frontend-challenge/thoughtprocess.md

 Deciding to do a hook for useCart.

-Weighting in if I should do optimistic UI for adding to cart but lack of time.
+Weighting in if I should do optimistic UI for adding to cart but lack of time and opting out.

+Using react-hot-toast because lighweight and not so much to config for this challenge.

 ## Todos
 - [x] Check for root layout and query client provider for react query